Considerations for Selecting the Right Cue

 Wrap – If the cue has a wrap, it shouldn't have any blemishes or raised areas.
 A string wrap shouldn't have nay knots or loose threads, and a leather wrap should have a smooth, nearly invisible seam.

 Joints – Joints must be well fitted and pins centered.
 You shouldn't be able to detect any light between the shaft and butt facing when they are screwed together.
+It's also important to use pool cue joint protectors to avoid wear and tear overtime.

 Rings – All rings should be flush and with no bubbles under the finish.
 In fact, well installed rings with a quality, materials-appropriate finish will let you know your cue maker's skill level.